come-maiz/tangamandapio/posts/quality-checklist-before-audit.md

 [<img src="https://static.wixstatic.com/media/a7bdaa_ab650ff17e804731b7cf560bc5ee9a02~mv2.jpg/v1/crop/x_0,y_120,w_961,h_961/fill/w_530,h_530,al_c,q_80,usm_0.66_1.00_0.01/Pia%20Mancini%20-%20headshot.jpg" alt="Pia Mancini" height="350"/>](https://www.piamancini.com/)

 And of course, with [ZeppelinOS](https://zeppelinos.org/) we are building a platform that will let you vouch for the security of a package.
-This is in beta testing, so expect exciting news very soon.
+It's in beta testing, so expect exciting news very soon.

-Specific to Ethereum and Solidity, the community is collecting the lessons learned (usually on a painful way).
+Specific to Ethereum and Solidity, the community is collecting the lessons learned (usually in a painful way).
 You can learn a lot about interesting and tricky vulnerabilities playing the
 [Ethernaut capture the flag game](https://ethernaut.zeppelin.solutions/).
 We have